AravArora05/TimestampMicroservice/README.md

 # Timestamp Microservice
+## Part of FreeCodeCamp's Backend and API Course Development

 This project is a simple API designed to help users convert between UNIX timestamps and human-readable dates.
 It provides endpoints that accept either a UNIX timestamp (in seconds) or a date in ISO format and returns both the UNIX timestamp and the date in a formatted string.
 The RESTful API is built using Node.js and Express, with Luxon for date and time manipulation.

-## Part of FreeCodeCamp's Backend and API Course Development
+#### Watch the video underneath to expereince view the project's functionality
 [![Watch the video](https://img.youtube.com/vi/YRU0xZiamsA/0.jpg)](https://www.youtube.com/watch?v=YRU0xZiamsA)